College admissions in South Korea: The achievement test

 From 1982 to 1993, students were selected through the achievement test and university examination.
-Until 1987, students first took the achievement test to check their scores and applied to universities based on this score.
-Starting in 1988, students who wanted to apply to universities first applied for one university each at the time of recruitment (former period and latter period) and took the test at the university they applied for.
+Up until 1987, students were to take the achievement test in order to understand the academic standard of students through their scores, along with adding this score during their application process to universities.
+Starting in 1988, students were to apply for each university, one at a time, during the first and second semesters of admission periods, and then took the tests provided by the universities they applied for.
 This process is also referred to as the "apply first, test later" system.

 College Scholastic Ability Test

 From 1994, the recruitment unit was changed to Ga, Na, and Da-category (in the past, there was also the La-category) according to the entrance examination period.
-The achievement test was abolished and the College Scholastic Ability Test was conducted.
+The achievement test was abolished and the College Scholastic Ability Test (CSAT) was conducted.
 In the 1994 college entrance exam, both the College Scholastic Ability Test and the university examination were held.
+The College Scholastic Ability Test, is usually held on the first Thursday of November and takes place for about eight hours, excluding a one-hour lunch and break time.
+Throughout the test, students are required to complete six sections: National Language (Korean), English, Mathematics, Korean History, Social Studies or Science or Vocational Education, and a Second Foreign Language (Chinese, Classical Chinese, Japanese, Vietnamese, Spanish, Russian, or Arabic).
+The mathematics section is further divided into two types, namely Ga and Na.
+Ga is typically preferred by students who are studying natural science, while Na is more suited for students studying humanities.
+Despite this, most students tend to choose Ga for the CSAT as it covers topics that are taught in high school.
+Students are also given the option to choose their subordinate subjects from a selection of Science subjects such as Physics, Biology, Chemistry, Earth Science, Social Studies subjects such as Ethics, Geography, History, Political Science, or Vocational Education subjects such as Engineering, Commerce, Oceanography, Agricultural Science, or Home Economics.
 Later, essay tests or interviews were taken from 1997 to the present day under the government's policy of "banning the main exam," and they are scored and reflected in the entrance examination.
-It is also referred to as the "test first, apply later" system, in comparison to the previous college entrance system.
+It is referred to as the "test first, apply later" system, also known as the "pre-exam, post-support system", in comparison to the previous college entrance system.